 The TSR and A-B SPPs also include "Moderate and Low" threat policies that apply to HVAs and SGRAs.
 These policies are only recommendations and do not have any legal effect under the Clean Water Act requiring municipalities, property owners and other implementing bodies to comply.
-However, when included in an SPP, implementing bodies, such as municipalities, should have regard for Moderate and Low threat policies.
-Moderate and Low threat policies are not required for inclusion in Official Plans or Zoning By-laws.
+However, when included in an SPP, implementing bodies, such as municipalities, should have regard for Moderate and Low threat policies are not required for inclusion in Official Plans or Zoning By-laws.